Frequently Asked Questions

-A: For the 2013 crop year, the HR-ACE is available for corn, soybeans, wheat, and grain sorghum in counties with a high-risk classification in Arkansas, Illinois, Indiana, Iowa (excluding the 35 counties that fall into the Prairie Pothole National Priority Area), Kansas, Kentucky, Louisiana, Mississippi, Missouri, Nebraska (limited to counties east of Holt County) Ohio, and Tennessee.
+A: The HR-ACE is available for corn, soybeans, wheat, and grain sorghum in counties with a high-risk classification in Arkansas, Illinois, Indiana, Iowa (excluding the 35 counties that fall into the Prairie Pothole National Priority Area), Kansas, Kentucky, Louisiana, Mississippi, Missouri, Nebraska (limited to counties east of Holt County), Ohio, and Tennessee.

 Q: What unit structure does the HR-ACE allow?

 A: When the HR-ACE is elected, the high-risk policy may only have basic, optional units, or enterprise units.
 In order to be eligible for an enterprise unit under HR-ACE, the insured must elect and qualify for an enterprise unit or enterprise units by practice on the base policy.
 Enterprise units by practice are not allowed under the HR-ACE; therefore, when elected and the producer qualifies all acreage insured under HR-ACE would be in one enterprise unit and non-high risk acreage would be insured under the base policy with an enterprise unit or enterprise units by practice.
 The base policy may elect any unit structure it qualifies for.

 Q: Is the HR-ACE a continuous endorsement?

 Q: If elected, does the HR-ACE apply to an added county?